Wednesday, September 21, 2016

 Thornton Academy Residential Life student volunteers are vacuuming

-the floor, prior to applying layers of materials to the tile to protect it
+the floor, before applying layers of materials to the tile to protect it

 from foot traffic.
 PWM